-Almost two dozen magazines have published my short stories and I am a member of the North Carolina Writers’ Network, Carteret Writers, and a local critique group.
-I have also conducted interviews with editors from around the world for an online journal.
+Almost two dozen magazines have published my short stories and I am a member of the North Carolina Writers’ Network, Carteret Writers, Pamlico Writers, and a local critique group.
+Also, I have conducted interviews with editors from around the world for an online journal.

 I grew up on a dairy farm in Spotsylvania, VA and ended up living across the Rappahannock River in Stafford, VA.
 From there, I commuted by train to the Pentagon for years to work on defense budgets until escaping the long commute and DC politics.
 My wife and I moved to New Bern, NC.
 A place we had never been to before.

 I have been writing for most of my life.
 Between family, work, and college night courses, I became an expert at writing unpublishable books.
 However, I messed up recently and completed three publishable novels.
 One is science fiction where a lonely, unemployed chemist has too much time on his hands and decides to build a companion.
 The other follows a set of characters and their lives on a commuter train.
 Originally, all were short stories with some previously published.
 A third is a young adult, science fiction novel about a a teen who inherits a special rocket formula and meets the high school janitor who has a Redstone rocket in his silo.

 I am currently searching for representation and may soon rely on my inexperience at self publishing.